-I am Professor of Social Dimensions of Environment and Change at the University of York, UK.
-I am a Co-founder of the SDG Transformation Forum, Co-founder of the Tansformation Conference Series and Trustee of a change making organisation called H3Uni.
+I am Professor of Social Dimensions of Environment and Change at the University of York, UK and Director of Strategy at the Department of Environment and Geography.
+I am Co-founder of the Tansformation Conference Series and Trustee of a change making organisation called H3Uni.

 In a world of rapid change I find solace in spending time outdoors and walking my dog.
-I am committed to undergoing my own transformation and I am currently working towards a two year professional qualification in shamanistic practice at Anam Cara.
+I am committed to undergoing my own transformation continuing to learn about my relationship to the world through shamanistic practice.